mucherino/teaching/GPU/intro_ssp.md

 core of a CPU, we are going to have, on our GPU, several threads running simultaneously and in cooperation for solving a given SSP instance.
-Since the number of parallel threads can importantly grow when using more recent GPUs, we can consider to assign *each sum to compute* to a single thread.
-Although we are going to perform exactly the same operations, there won't be any recursive calls in our CUDA implementation.
+Since the number of parallel threads can importantly grow when using more modern GPUs, we can consider to assign *each sum to compute* to a single thread.

-The function that is supposed to run on the GPU is named *kernel*, and this is how it looks like for our specific problem:
+The function that is supposed to run on the GPU is named **kernel**, and this is how it looks like for our specific problem:

 	__global__ void ssp_on_gpu(size_t n,unsigned long *set_gpu,unsigned long *sum_gpu)